thebkv/bkv/Daniel_06.md

 *When the **Egoic Will** cannot accuse purity of fault, it attacks **devotion** itself.*

 **(vv.
 6-9)**
-They persuaded the **Dominant Outer Will** to sign a **Law of External Conformity (Royal Statute)**: that whosoever petitions any Power or Man for thirty days, save of the king, shall be cast into the **Pit of Primal Destructive Energies (Den of Lions)**.
+They persuaded the **Dominant Sovereign Will** to sign a **Law of External Conformity (Royal Statute)**: that whosoever petitions any Power or Man for thirty days, save of the king, shall be cast into the **Pit of Primal Destructive Energies (Den of Lions)**.
 *This is the decree of the world-mind demanding obedience to appearances rather than to the inner **Source**.*

 **(v.
 10)**
-When **The Illumined Intellect** knew that the law was signed, he went into his house, and his windows being open in his **Highest Chamber toward the Orient (Jerusalem)**, he knelt three times a day, and prayed, and gave thanks before his Source, as he did aforetime.
+When **The Illumined Intellect** knew that the law was signed, he went into his house, and his windows being open in his **Highest Chamber toward the Rising Light (Jerusalem)**, he knelt three times a day, and prayed, and gave thanks before his Source, as he did aforetime.
 *The window open toward **Jerusalem (Unified Consciousness)** symbolizes **perpetual alignment** with the inner sanctuary—visible, consistent, and fearless.*

 **(vv.
 11-17)**
-The Corrupting Forces accused him, and the **Dominant Outer Will**, though grieved, delivered him to the **Pit of Primal Destructive Energies**.
+The Corrupting Forces accused him, and the **Dominant Sovereign Will**, though grieved, delivered him to the **Pit of Primal Destructive Energies**.
 A **Stone (Closure of Sense)** was laid upon its mouth, sealing the soul within the depths of its own ungoverned energies.

 **(vv.
 18-23)**
-At dawn, the **Dominant Outer Will** cried out in anguish.
+At dawn, the **Dominant Sovereign Will** cried out in anguish.
 Then **The Illumined Intellect** answered: “My Source hath sent His **Inner Messenger (Angel)** and hath shut the mouths of the **Primal Destructive Energies (Lions)**, that they have not hurt me; for before Him **Innocency (Spiritual Integrity)** was found in me.”
 *Perfect integrity silences the chaos of the **subconscious**.*